What Is Home Visiting

 Home visiting started in local communities that wanted a better way to help families.
-Along the way, home visiting efforts have attracted support from private donors and local, state and federal governments because the research shows home visiting helps parents and improves outcomes for children, especially for the most vulnerable families.
+Along the way, home visiting efforts have attracted support from philanthropies and local, state and federal governments because the research shows home visiting helps improve outcomes for children, especially in the most vulnerable families.

 Home Visiting Models

-Communities may use multiple different approaches to voluntary home visiting to meet varying needs.
-Coaching may focus on maternal and child health, child abuse prevention, or school readiness.
-Programs may work with parents before the first child is born; with parents whose children have not yet reached their first birthday; or with parents of older children who have not yet started kindergarten.
+Communities choose from among different approaches to voluntary home visiting to best meet their needs.
+Home visiting models may focus on maternal and child health, child abuse prevention, or school readiness.
+They may work with parents before the first child is born, with parents whose children have not yet reached their first birthday, or with parents of older children who have not yet started kindergarten.